aihpi/template-ai-project/README.md

 The template offers:

-### Modern Python Tooling

 - **uv** for fast dependency management, virtual environments, packaging, and builds
 - **Automatic versioning** derived from Git tags, removing the need for manual version bumps.

-### Quality and Reliability

 - **ruff** for linting and code formatting
 - **BasedPyright** for static type checking
 - **pytest** with **pytest-sugar** for testing
 - **codespell** for spell checking

-### Ready-to-Use Automation

 - Preconfigured **GitHub Actions** workflows:
   - Continuous Integration (lint + type check + tests)
   - Optional publish-to-PyPI workflow

-### Standardized Documentation

-Generated projects include modular, editable docs:
+- Generated projects include modular, editable docs:
   - `installation.md` – how to set up and install dependencies
   - `development.md` – development workflows (tests, linting, formatting, etc.)
   - `publishing.md` – how to publish releases (if relevant)

 ## What this template doesn't include

-As in the original template, this template doesn't include:
+This template doesn't include:

 - Domain-specific AI frameworks or dependencies (e.g., PyTorch, TensorFlow, Hugging Face)
+- Integration with AI-assistant IDE rules.
 - Data pipelines or preprocessing scripts
 - Complex deployment tooling (Docker, Kubernetes, cloud CI/CD)
 - Detailed documentation templates beyond basic `installation.md`, `development.md`, and `publishing.md`
 - Advanced project organization for very large repositories (e.g., multi-package monorepos)

 ## What do we want to add to this template